glaukiol1/Gago/docs/doc.md

 TypeError: Can not assign value of type `int` to variable of type `string`
 ```

-If you are sure that the types match, you can reassign a variable via the `reset` keyword.
+If you are sure that the types match, you can eassign a variable via the `reset` keyword.
 An example script would be:

 ```js
 var test = "test variable"